spinnaker/spinnaker.github.io/reference/halyard/commands.md

 ```
 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
- * `--account-id`: Your AWS account ID to manage.
+ * `--account-id`: (*Required*) Your AWS account ID to manage.
 See http://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html for more information.
+ * `--assume-role`: (*Required*) If set, Halyard will configure a credentials provider that uses AWS Security Token Service to assume the specified role.

+Example: "user/spinnaker" or "role/spinnakerManaged"
  * `--default-key-pair`: Provide the name of the AWS key-pair to use.
 See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html for more information.
  * `--discovery`: The endpoint your Eureka discovery system is reachable at.
 See https://github.com/Netflix/eureka for more information.